AP/IB & Transfer Credit

 College courses taken during high school

 Students occasionally take courses during their senior year in high school at local universities or colleges.
 If the college credit was recorded on the high school transcript and used for graduation from high school, it may not be used for credit at Swarthmore College.
 Otherwise, the Biology Department may award credit or placement in biology, depending on the content of the course and the nature of the laboratory.
-See the Academic Coordinator for information.
+Contact email@example.com for additional information.